 Many of my keto recipes (including ones in The Easy Keto Carboholics’ Cookbook!) call for sugar-free sweetened condensed milk, and people often ask me where they can buy it.
 Unfortunately you can’t (that I know of), but the good news is it’s super easy to make your own low carb keto condensed milk recipe at home!
 You only need 3 simple ingredients and just 3 easy steps, but I do have some tips for you so it comes out just like the real thing.

 The most important component of homemade low carb condensed milk is the sweetener.
-Besti Powdered Monk Fruit Allulose Blend is the best choice for this recipe, because unlike other keto sweeteners, it dissolves easily and completely, and won’t crystallize when it cools.
+Besti Powdered Monk Fruit Allulose Blend is the best choice for this recipe, because unlike other sugar substitutes, it dissolves easily and completely, and won’t crystallize when it cools.
 It also tastes just like sugar, with no aftertaste, and has zero net carbs.

 Why You’ll Love This Keto Sweetened Condensed Milk Recipe

 - Sweet with no aftertaste

 - Tastes just like traditional sweetened condensed milk